Airline Turnaround Processes — A Quick Introduction

 Low-cost airlines are probably the type of carriers that really squeezed that concept.
 They cut or reduced every process that drives complexity and the duration of turnaround times: Catering, boarding, loading, etc.

 Just think about the free seating.
 It helps low-cost carriers to achieve faster turnaround times because people have to search for their seats.
 Or another example: High baggage fees.
 Of course, it is about creating an additional revenue stream.
 Nevertheless, it is also about reducing the amount of baggage that needs to be loaded.
-Subsequently, less baggage results in shorter loading and overall turnaround times.
+Subsequently, fewer baggage results in shorter loading and overall turnaround times.

 As mentioned above, low-cost airlines have led the way to shorter turnaround times over the last decades.
 Moreover, many network carriers tried to adapt the concepts wherever possible.
 Therefore, you may ask how it is possible to reduce turnaround times even further.
 And more importantly, you ask what this unknown approach is about.